Mary Colleen "Colleen" Kennedy

 Duggan Dolan

-KENNEDY - Friends of Mary Colleen "Colleen" Kennedy may call on Friday after 10:00 a.m. in St. Ann's Catholic Church.
+KENNEDY - Friends of Mary Colleen "Colleen" Kennedy may call this morning (Friday) after 10:00 a.m. in St. Ann's Catholic Church.
 Funeral Mass will be celebrated at 11:00 a.m.
 Rite of will follow in Holy Cross Catholic Cemetery.

 Duggan Dolan

-KENNEDY - Friends of Mary Colleen "Colleen" Kennedy may call on Friday after 10:00 a.m. in St. Ann's Catholic Church.
+KENNEDY - Friends of Mary Colleen "Colleen" Kennedy may call this morning (Friday) after 10:00 a.m. in St. Ann's Catholic Church.
 Funeral Mass will be celebrated at 11:00 a.m.
 Rite of will follow in Holy Cross Catholic Cemetery.

 Get up-to-the-minute news sent straight to your device.